Co-Artistic Director, Opera Atelier

 Ms Barretto is a skilled arts marketer who excels at growing subscription programs, reaching out to a diverse audience and integrating annual fund campaigns into the marketing matrix.

-Patricia is passionate about nurturing young professionals, reaching out to new audiences, and fostering lifelong patrons of the arts.
+An active member of the arts community, Ms Barretto has served on juries including the Canada Council for the Arts, and the Toronto Arts Council.
+She is passionate about nurturing young professionals, reaching out to new audiences, and fostering lifelong patrons of the arts.

 “With each successive staging, this baroque opera-ballet company under director Marshall Pynkoski becomes more adept at playing within the parameters of the 17th- and 18th-century aesthetic that has become its trademark.”